 - Do they make efforts to learn more about your company and the project from the beginning?
 Does the company advise or refuse impractical requirements, or is it a passive receiver of your requirements who rushes pricing?

 - Are the people responsible for the project involved in the sales process?
-Is it possible for you to talk to your potential PMs, devs, and other key people in the company at this stage?
+Can you talk to your potential PMs, devs, and other key people in the company at this stage?

-If you need help to navigate the Vietnamese IT outsourcing market, fill out the contact form below and our sales team will be in touch shortly to advise you!
+If you need help navigating the Vietnamese IT outsourcing market, fill out the contact form below, and our sales team will be in touch shortly to advise you!